The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 Another secondary scientific objective focused on the study of high-velocity halo stars.
-Considering as a first criterion the stellarity given by the photometry, from \textit{Initial GAIA Catalogue} \citep{Smart2014} we selected 94 sources with high proper motion ($>10$ mas/year) and $R>18$ as the sample of stars in the Lockman-SpReSO survey.
+Considering as a first criterion the stellarity given by the photometry, we selected 94 sources from the \textit{Initial GAIA Catalogue} \citep{Smart2014} with high proper motion ($>10$ mas/year) and $R_\mathrm{C}>18$ as the sample of stars in the Lockman-SpReSO project.

-Our interest was centred on spectroscopically sampling the halo, focusing on stars with high proper motion, which could include Galactic runaway stars.
-On the other hand, this sampling could provide us with a better classification between star, galaxy and quasar, indicating the degree of contamination of the stellar sample defined only by the stellarity parameter.
+Our interest was centred on spectroscopically sampling the halo while focusing on stars with high proper motion, which could include Galactic runaway stars.
+The spectra of the objects may provide rough radial velocity information, but good enough to classify them as halo or disc stars.
+On the other hand, this sampling could provide us with a better classification between stars, galaxies, and quasars, while indicating the degree of contamination of the stellar sample defined only by the stellarity parameter.